Tuesday, August 29, 2017

 If you look closely you can see the bottom of the manifold exiting into the water lock in the cockpit locker.
 Water from black hose (center in the photo) ejects cooling water into the manifold.

-The bright red air filter is a component I acquired when I was recently viewing a brand new Porsche 911.
+The bright red air filter is a component given to me when I was recently viewing a brand new Porsche 911.
 Sometimes if you look keen and gullible the car sales person tries to get you to take the car you are viewing home for the weekend.
 They know this technique usually seals the sale.
-In this case it was I who asked to take the car home; but the only part they would allow off their premises was the Porsche 911s' air filter (which I had to pay for) and it has come in pretty darn useful I must say - and I know again, you simply won't believe me on that one either.
+In this case it was I who asked to take the car home; but the only part they would allow off their premises was the Porsche 911s' air cleaner (which I had to pay for) and it has come in pretty darn useful I must say - and I know again, you simply won't believe me on that one either.

 - Large flexible engine mounts.
 These are twice the size of the previous ones and should smooth out vibrations more efficiently.